10 Best Remote Desktop Software (2026)

 Key features

 - Freeware Download: AnyViewer offers a free version so students can access other servers without paying high subscription fees.
-It is easy to download and use without any time limits.
+It’s easy to download and use without any time limits.

-- Privacy Mode: Privacy mode helps you protect confidential data by darkening the remote computer’s screen and disabling the keyboard and mouse while you are connected.
+- Privacy Mode: Privacy mode helps you protect confidential data by darkening the remote computer’s screen and disabling the keyboard and mouse while you’re connected.

 - Mirror Screen: With the screen mirroring feature, users can mimic their iPhone or Android screen directly onto a PC or Mac.
 This is highly beneficial for giving mobile presentations and sharing photos with family.